alysiahuggins/proof-of-ownership-zkapp/README.md

 ## Crunch Time ToDos
 - Test adding multiple addresses to validation list
 - Login with a transaction
-- Check out leaderboard app and see if voting can work
+- Check out leaderboard app and see if voting can work (DONE)
 - implement voting smart contract
 - display voting option